Website icon Xpert.Digital

 Suitable for:

-The structure of the new defense goal
+The structure of the new defense objective

-Germany's turnaround in defense
+Germany's defense turnaround

-For Germany, the new five percent goal is a particularly dramatic change.
-The country only reached the two percent goal for the first time in 2024 with estimated defense spending of 90.6 billion euros, which corresponds to a share of 2.12 percent of GDP.
-This increase was only possible through the 100-billion euro special assets, which was set up after the Russian attack on Ukraine.
+For Germany, the new five percent target represents a particularly dramatic change.
+The country only reached the two percent target for the first time in 2024, with estimated defense spending of €90.6 billion, equivalent to 2.12 percent of GDP.
+This increase was only possible thanks to the €100 billion special fund established after the Russian attack on Ukraine.

-European leaders and stragglers
+European leaders and laggards

 Trump's role and American interests